7YV3R/core-os/README.md

 # Credits
 - I learned a lot by examining **mrguitar's** (https://github.com/mrguitar) bootc repos, especially the **fedora-nvidia-bootc** one (https://github.com/mrguitar/fedora-nvidia-bootc/).
 In fact, i started my repo by tinkering with a clone of his *fedora-nvidia-bootc* repo.
+- The **Aurora** repository of the **Universal Blue** Project (https://github.com/ublue-os/aurora) was a huge source of inspiration and provided some Containerfile basics and script snippets for handling the build process.
 - All the stuff needed to build ISOs to (inatially) install the bootc image to baremetal, has been derived from https://osbuild.org/docs/bootc/
 - Plymouth Themes from **Aditya Shakya (adi1090x)** @GitHub (https://github.com/adi1090x/plymouth-themes)